fenago/chatbots-development/md/Lab_7.md

 ### Retweet to your followers

-You can retweet a tweet to your followers using the following r[*etweet status*] code:
+You can retweet a tweet to your followers using the following [*retweetstatus*] code: